-Gone are the days of free fruit or a coffee machine making a workplace really desirable.
-Nowadays businesses are getting savvier with their benefits to ensure they snag top talent.
-Here are seven unbelievable employee perks that are getting Kiwis out of bed in the morning.
+Gone are the days where free fruit or a coffee machine made a workplace desirable.
+Today if a business wants to snag top talent (and keep the staff they have) they’re having to get savvier with the benefits they offer.
+Here are seven unbelievable employee perks that are getting some lucky employees out of bed in the morning.

-- No nine-to-five workday.
-With work emails on our phones and deadlines keeping many of us working at all hours both inside and outside the office, the concept of the working day as nine to five, Monday to Friday is (for many people) outdated.
+With work emails on our phones and deadlines keeping many of us working at all hours both inside and outside the office, the concept of a nine-to-five workday is outdated.
 That’s why entertainment company Netflix decided to do away with it and give their employees “Freedom and Responsibility”.
 Their argument is that as long as you do the work, you don’t need to clock standard hours.
-They say, “There is also a no clothing policy at Netflix, but no one comes to work naked.
+They say, “There isn’t a clothing policy at Netflix, but no one comes to work naked.
 Lesson: you don’t need policies for everything.”

-- Unlimited annual leave.
 Inspired by Netflix’s flexible working policy, Richard Branson introduced unlimited annual leave for all Virgin employees.
 Because, as he pointed out, if our work hours aren’t being logged, why should our holidays be?
 Virgin allows all salaried staff to take time off whenever they want for as long as they want, and they don’t have to get approval or keep track of their days away.
 The only condition is that employees must only take leave when their team is up-to-date on projects and when their absence won’t damage the business.
-Here’s hoping this idea takes off!

 Chef-prepared breakfast and lunch, plus free fitness memberships